akankshahinge/SQL/README.md

 - SQL is Structured Query Language, is a programming language to interact with databases.
 - SQL applications: CRUD
+- SQL is case insensitive
+- Suppose your column name is MAX(age) and you want to select this for AVG.
+Then it gives error as it considers two aggregation function one inside other - AVG(MAX(age)) so we use backtick to get the results.
+Eg: select AVG(`MAX(age))`)

 ### Comments
 ```